Stanford DAO Symposium

 Associate at Fenwick & West

-Sean McElroy advises clients on domestic and international tax planning and tax controversy matters, with particular expertise in blockchain and cryptocurrency ecosystems.
+Sean McElroy is an Associate at Fenwick & West, advising clients on domestic and international tax planning, with particular expertise in blockchain and cryptocurrency ecosystems.

 Shreyas Hariharan